All Episodes

 Every day we are faced with multiple crises presented to us by the drive-by media.

-Either our latest favorite phone is going to give us cancer, our latest greatest food is going to cause us to gain weight and die of a heart attack.
+Either our latest favorite phone is going to give us cancer, our latest, greatest food is going to cause us to gain weight and die of a heart attack.

-Our latest greatest beverage is going to give us diabetes.
+Our latest, greatest beverage is going to give us diabetes.

 Fracking is going to destroy the planet.

-Miami Beach will be underwater in two years because we have done nothing about global warm every day, multiple crises, and yet we are being held responsible and accountable here for that.
+Miami Beach will be underwater in two years because we have done nothing about global warming every day.

 And those provide the film's most heartfelt moments.